MADDURISANKETH/File_Format_Converter/README.md

 # File Format Converter

 ## Overview
-The File Format Converter is a Python script designed to convert CSV files to JSON format.
+The File Format Converter is a Python script that converts CSV files to JSON.
 This script reads CSV files based on a predefined schema and outputs JSON files in a specified directory.

 ## Features
 - Convert CSV files to JSON format.